RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 The web team is working on a new Management page which is where all dev related activities will end up being moved to.
 It can be accessed through the “Manage” button right above the Dev dropdown menu.

-This page must be used for editing release dates as well as **drag-and-drop reordering**.
+This page is used for editing release dates as well as **drag-and-drop reordering**.

 ![Example of a game page viewed through the Management site](/public/management-site.png)